Let It Loose (Rolling Stones song): Reception

 Russell Hall in the 20 February 2008 edition of Gibson Lifestyle describes Jagger’s strident, heart-wrenching singing on “Let It Loose” as his finest vocal achievement.

-Live
+Aftermath

 “Let It Loose” has never been performed live by the Rolling Stones.
 Phish covered the song as part of their “costume” album during Festival 8 in 2009, and then again on June 30, 2012.

 The song was featured in Martin Scorsese's 2006 film The Departed and appears on its soundtrack.
 The song was also featured in Kevin Spacey's 2004 film Beyond the Sea, but it was not included on the soundtrack.